 And unless you’re working in tech, there’s a good chance everything you know about hackers is wrong.

 At Clearbridge Business Solutions, we’re passionate about protecting you and your business from hackers while also empowering you to practice effective cybersecurity.

 This overview will help you understand what areas make you vulnerable to hacking, and what you can do about it.

 What is cybersecurity?

 Cybersecurity is the practice of protecting your digital assets like your data, devices, systems, and networks from digital threats and attacks.
-It may surprise you to learn more often than not, your cybersecurity is compromised through non-digital attacks such as phone calls and letters asking for personal information or money.
+More often than not, hackers compromise your cybersecurity through non-digital attacks such as phone calls and letters asking for personal information or money.
 These can feel legitimate, but aren’t.

 Anything that connects to the Internet puts you at risk for a malicious cyber threat.